elastic/rally/docs/docker.rst

 Limitations
 -----------

-The following Rally functionality isn't supported or isn't recommended when using the Docker image:
+The following Rally functionality isn't supported when using the Docker image:

 * :ref:`Distributing the load test driver <recipe_distributed_load_driver>` to apply load from multiple machines.
 * Using other :doc:`pipelines <pipelines/>` apart from ``benchmark-only``.